-Cooper Medical School of Rowan University
+Written by: Sundip Patel, MD, Cooper Medical School of Rowan University,

-- Describe the classic presentation of mesenteric ischemia
+Describe the classic presentation for mesenteric ischemia.

-- Identify the four different causes of mesenteric ischemia and their clinical presentations
+Identify the four different causes of mesenteric ischemia and their clinical presentations.

 Initial Actions and Primary Survey